-Our understanding of our faith has evolved throughout history and is evolving still… Like most progressive Christians, we believe that how we act is as or more important than what we believe.
+Our understanding of our faith has evolved throughout history and is evolving still… Like most open-minded people of faith, we believe that how we act is as or more important than what we believe.
 (Matthew 7:22-24)

 In the last decade, many voices in the United Church thought it was time to formulate a new statement of our core beliefs in contemporary language.
 This is no easy task, given the diversity of understandings within our denomination.
 The result, however, has met with almost universal acclaim…